kcheriyath/csvlinter/README.md

 fail_on_error: "(optional) Should action fail on error. true/false. default is true".

-extra_params: (optional) extra parameters passed to the csv-lint command.
+extra_params: (optional) extra parameters passed to the csvlint command.

 Valid parameters:

-    lazyquotes: allow a quote to appear in an unquoted field and a non-doubled quote to appear in a quoted field.
+    --lazyquotes: allow a quote to appear in an unquoted field and a non-doubled quote to appear in a quoted field.
 WARNING: your file may pass linting, but not parse in the way you would expect.

-    delimiter: the field delimiter, can be any single unicode character.
+    --delimiter: the field delimiter, can be any single unicode character.
     default: "," (comma)
     valid options: "\t", "|", "ஃ", etc
+    syntax: --delimiter='\t'

 NOTE: The default settings validate that a CSV conforms to [RFC 4180](https://tools.ietf.org/html/rfc4180).
 By changing the settings, you can no longer strictly guarantee a CSV conforms to RFC 4180.